Paperform vs Google Forms: Which Is Better in 2026?

 Completely Free — Unlimited Everything

-Google Forms is 100% free for anyone with a Google account.
-Unlimited forms, unlimited responses, unlimited collaborators, 15GB of Google Drive storage (shared across all Google services).
-No paid tiers for form features, no response caps, no feature gates.
-For organisations with zero budget and simple data collection needs, no competitor can match this value proposition.
+Google Forms is free for anyone with a Google account: unlimited forms, unlimited responses, unlimited collaborators, and 15GB of Google Drive storage (shared across all Google services).
+There are no paid tiers for form features, no response caps, and no feature gates.
+For organisations with zero budget and simple data collection needs, no competitor matches that value.

-Paperform's free plan includes 30 submissions/month — generous for a paid platform, but not unlimited.
-For high-volume, low-complexity use cases (employee pulse surveys, classroom quizzes, event RSVPs with hundreds of respondents), Google Forms' free unlimited tier is a genuine and significant advantage.
+Paperform's free plan includes 30 submissions/month, generous for a paid platform but not unlimited.
+For high-volume, low-complexity use cases (employee pulse surveys, classroom quizzes, event RSVPs with hundreds of respondents), Google Forms' free unlimited tier is a real advantage.

 Zero Learning Curve

 Google Forms is consistently rated highest for ease of use across all review platforms (Capterra ease of use: 4.7/5, G2 ease of setup: 93%).
-Anyone who has used a Google product can create a form in minutes.
-There is genuinely nothing to learn.
-Paperform's document-style editor is more powerful but requires understanding a different metaphor — forms as pages rather than question lists.
+Anyone who has used a Google product can create a form in minutes; there's genuinely nothing to learn.
+Paperform's document-style editor is more powerful but asks you to think about forms as pages rather than question lists, which takes some getting used to.

 Native Google Workspace Integration